wrpaape/cscaf/README.md

 └── project
     └── project.h

-HOME
-└── bin
+USER_BIN
 └── project

+C_SHARED_LIBRARIES
+└── libproject_shared.so

+C_STATIC_LIBRARIES
+└── libproject_static.a
 ```

-and take care of some boilerplate in the generated files.
+and takes care of some boilerplate in the generated files.